Zethon5/First-Projects/README.md

 ###### Simple checker to see if your word is a palindrome.

-  - There shouldn't be anythin wrong.
+  - There shouldn't be anything wrong.